 - Foreign direct investments: Foreign direct investments in frontier markets have expanded over the past decades.
 For several years now, Nike produces more shoes in Vietnam than in China and Samsung Electronics, the South Korean electronics giant, produces half of its handsets in Vietnam.
 We recognise this pattern from history – Japan, South Korea, Taiwan and China have already gone through this phase.
 Now it is time for countries such as Vietnam, Bangladesh and Pakistan to take their turn.

 - Rising political stability: We tend to associate countries in Africa, Asia and other developing parts of the world with political instability.
 This is only partially true.
-Never before has Africa, for instance, had so many democratic governments as today.
+Never before has e.g. Africa had so many democratic governments as today.
 In addition, the number of armed conflicts has seen a decline in the past decade.

-Frontier equity markets tend to still be dominated by domestic investors.
+Frontier equity markets are still dominated by domestic investors.
 The number of foreign pension funds, insurance companies and asset managers which are active in frontier markets is limited.
 To a large extent, these markets are still uncharted territory.
 The limited number of foreign investors also means that frontier equity markets tend to be less analysed.
-As an investor with a sizeable dedicated investment team, this is something we can take advantage of.
-For long-term investors it creates opportunities to find under-researched and undervalued companies.
+For long-term investors it creates opportunities to find under-researched and undervalued companies that over time, as the economies grow, will attract more foreign capital.

 Limited foreign investor participation also contributes to frontier markets having relatively low correlation with other equity markets and asset classes.
-Replacing a portion of a global equity portfolio with frontier markets can contribute to reducing the overall risk level of the portfolio.
+Replacing a portion of a global equity portfolio with frontier markets can contribute to reducing the overall risk level of the portfolio while maintaining returns.

 Just as frontier markets offer great return potential over time, the asset class is also associated with risks.

-- Despite improvements in terms of political stability, frontier markets are still associated with more political risk than emerging markets.
+- Despite improvements in terms of political stability, frontier markets are still associated with more political risk than emerging markets and developed markets.

 - Frontier market currencies tend to be more volatile than emerging and developed market currencies.